 The motivation driving us is to provide the programs we use in our own works to the multi-objective optimization research community.
-We have made an effort in trying to produce an ease-to-use software, but it is far from be a finished product.
-We are continuously modifying and extending jMetal according to our needs and those suggested by people interested in using it.
+We have made an effort in trying to produce an ease-to-use software, and we are continuously modifying and extending jMetal according to our needs and those suggested by people interested in using it.

 - Portability: jMetal is written in Java

 - Implemented algoritms: NSGA-II, SPEA2, PAES, PESA-II, OMOPSO, MOCell, AbYSS, MOEA/D, Densea, CellDE, GDE3, FastPGA, IBEA, SMPSO, SMS-EMOA, dMOPSO, SMPSOhv

 - Problem families: ZDT, DTLZ, WFG, CEC2009, LZ09